SwissBorg (CHSB) Price Tops $0.22 on Top Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-SwissBorg was first traded on September 8th, 2017.
+SwissBorg launched on September 8th, 2017.
 SwissBorg’s total supply is 985,304,868 tokens and its circulating supply is 984,204,858 tokens.
+SwissBorg’s official message board is swissborg.com/blog.
+The official website for SwissBorg is swissborg.com.
 The Reddit community for SwissBorg is https://reddit.com/r/swissborg and the currency’s Github account can be viewed here.
-SwissBorg’s official message board is swissborg.com/blog.
 SwissBorg’s official Twitter account is @swissborg and its Facebook page is accessible here.
-SwissBorg’s official website is swissborg.com.

 Buying and Selling SwissBorg

-It is usually not presently possible to purchase alternative cryptocurrencies such as SwissBorg directly using US dollars.
-Investors seeking to trade SwissBorg should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SwissBorg using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as SwissBorg directly using U.S. dollars.
+Investors seeking to acquire SwissBorg should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SwissBorg using one of the aforementioned exchanges.

 Receive News & Updates for SwissBorg Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SwissBorg and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.